 - Hay Rake

 - Header for Wheat Thrasher

-Leaving the pond, I climbed up through the woods past a large ridge of rock.
-There was a very tenacious tree that had grown up alongside and into the rock.
+Leaving the pond, I climbed up through the woods past a prominent rock ridge.
+A very tenacious tree had grown up alongside and into the rock.
 Trees amaze me.
-The root system could have gone left with far less resistance, but instead, the tree had chosen to embed itself in the rock.
+The root system could have grown left with far less resistance; instead, the tree had chosen to embed itself in the rock.